rbisdorff/Digraph3/docSphinx/tutorial.rst

 On the *Costs* criterion, 10% of the performance differences are considered insignificant and 14.3% below the preference discrimination threshold.
 On the qualitative *Comfort* criterion, we observe again 10% of insignificant performance differences.
 Due to the imprecision in the subjective grading, we notice here 28.6% of performance differences below the preference discrimination threshold.
 Furthermore, 10% of the performance differences are judged *considerably large*, ie 80% and more of satisfaction differences triggering in fact a veto situation.
 Same information is available for all other criteria.

 A colorful comparison of all the performances is shown by the **heatmap** statistics, illustrating the respective quantile class of each performance.
-As the set of potential alternatives is tiny, we choose here a quintile classification:
+As the set of potential alternatives is tiny, we choose here a classification into performance quintiles:
     >>> t.showHTMLPerformanceHeatmap(colorLevels=5)

 .. image:: officeChoiceHeatmap.png